 Sythe has also directed the cross country squad to a number of top performances.
-In 2011, Rosa Del Toro won the individual 6K title at the conference meet and was the first 49er in school history to be tabbed the Big West Women's Cross Country Athlete of the Year.
-As a team, the women finished second and the men placed third.
+In the fall of 2013, Chris Enriquez earned an individual berth to the NCAA Cross Country Championships.
+He was the first 49er to qualify for the event in the modern era of NCAA cross country (since 1980).
+Enriquez advanced to the national meet after placing 10th at the NCAA West Regional, the highest finish in school history.
+In 2011, Rosa Del Toro won the individual conference title and was the first 49er in school history to be tabbed the Big West Women's Cross Country Athlete of the Year.

-Since Sythe's arrival, the 49ers have rewritten the record books.
-Currently, 81 indoor and 41 outdoor school records have been established by Sythe-coached athletes in track & field.
+Since Sythe's arrival, the Beach has rewritten the record books.
+In his 26 seasons at the helm, 85 indoor and 47 outdoor school records have been established by Sythe-coached athletes.
 In 2011-12, the 49ers established 13 school records in a single season.

 Strong academic performance has also been a common theme in Sythe's career as a coach and athlete.
 Sythe was an outstanding student-athlete at San Diego State where he graduated in 1987 with honors and a bachelor's degree in physical education.

 As a coach, Sythe's student-athletes have achieved perfect 4.0 semester grade-point averages 159 times.
 Through his guidance 434 athletes have also been named to the academic all-conference team.
 On the national level, Sythe's athletes have produced 44 USTFCCCA All-Academic Teams in cross country and track & field.
 The women's track and cross country squads have earned the honor every year since 1997, while the men's track & field team has received the recognition three seasons in a row.